 Choosing the Right Technical Writing Certification for Your Career

-In any case, getting some technical writing certifications under your belt helps you become better at technical writing.
+If you get some technical writing certifications under your belt helps you become better.
 That means learning different forms of technical documentation, writing styles, and more, so you can adjust accordingly.

 Choosing the right technical writing certification for your career is all about focusing on your niche writing style and your industry.